Leadership

 Contact Us

-To learn more about MUSC's research areas and current research opportunities, contact Gwendolyn Bouchie (bouchie@musc.edu) at 843-792-4242
+To learn more about MUSC's research areas and current research opportunities, contact Allison Olawsky (lincolna@musc.edu).

 Media Requests

-MUSC's Office of Public Relations team connects the media and scientists to explain health care related issues.
-Contact the Office of Public Relations at Heather Woolwine.
+MUSC's Office of Public Relations team connects the media and scientists to explain research and health care-related issues.
+Contact Staci Gouveia in the Office of Public Relations for more information.

 Research Support

-Information for researchers related to funding or research support services, contact the office of research development.
+For information for researchers related to funding or research support services, contact the Office of Research Development.

 Clinical Trial Participation